-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
 Technicians should be certified in two specialty services—one in heating and another in air conditioning—to be eligible to apply for the senior certificate.

 EPA Section 608

-The Benefits of Certified HVAC Technicians
+The Benefits of Certified HVAC Professionals

 Can help lower costs and speed up services: Technicians who spend the time and resources needed for these certifications often take up less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.